 Your onboarding process may include some or all of these:

-- Office-specific training, which is especially important for front desk staff because they make the first impression on patients!
+- Organization-specific training, which is especially important for front desk staff because they make the first impression on patients!

 - Completion of orientation checklists

 - OSHA training (required to be done within the employee’s first 10 days)

 - Documents and policies that new hires need to review and sign

 Gathering needed documents from new providers is one of the most time-consuming steps, but doing it right can help with staff retention, get providers in front of patients faster, and ensure payer enrollments are complete.